omrijsharon/RL_modules/README.md

 6. Get the chosen action in a one hot representation.

 #### To make our lives easier, I coded the Action module:
--The Action object is getting the linear output of the Policy network by:
+-An Action object is getting the linear output of the Policy network by:
 ```
 import RL_modules as RL